CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/data-types/data/datacommanderrorcode.md

 ### Convert DataCommandErrorCode to Text

-The following table shows some of the ways that an `DataCommandErrorCode` can be converted to text.
+The following table shows some of the ways that a `DataCommandErrorCode` can be converted to text.

 | Method | Example | Result | Editor&nbsp;Support | Notes |
 |-|-|-|-|-|